A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Lawrence polytopes

 \begin{proof} First we prove (3).
 Assume by contradiction that $B_1=B_2$.
-Then $\overrightarrow{F}$ is a fourientation where the internal edges are all bioriented and there exists one external edge that is one-way oriented due to $\overrightarrow{B_1}\neq \overrightarrow{B_2}$.
-So, $\overrightarrow{F}$ has no potential cocircuit and has a potential circuit, which gives the contradiction.
+Then $\overrightarrow{F}$ is a fourientation where the internal edges are all bioriented and there exists an external edge that is one-way oriented due to $\overrightarrow{B_1}\neq \overrightarrow{B_2}$.
+So, $\overrightarrow{F}$ has no potential cocircuit and has a potential circuit, which contradicts the assumption.

 For (1), we apply Lemma~\ref{hard lemma} to $S_1$ and $S_2$.
 Since $E(\overrightarrow{B_1})=E(\overrightarrow{B_2})$ always holds, $S_1^\circ\cap S_2^\circ=\emptyset$ if and only if there exist a one-way oriented edge in $\overrightarrow{F}$ such that it does not belong to any potential circuit of $\overrightarrow{F}$.
 By Lemma~\ref{3-painting}, we find a potential cocircuit of $\overrightarrow{F}$.